LukasBures/olynthus/CONTRIBUTING.md

 2. Clone the repository to your local machine.
 3. Setup the project following [Setup Guide](./SETUP.md).
 4. Create a new branch for your changes
-5. Make your changes and commit them with a descriptive commit messages.
+5. Make your changes and commit them with descriptive commit messages.
 6. Push your changes to your fork.
 7. Submit a pull request back to the original repository